jubalh/awesome-package-maintainer/README.md

 # Technical

+## Debuginfo
+Debuginfo packages contain symbols that were stripped from the ELF binaries shipped with the normal packages.
+This reduces size by removing information unimportant for the general user.
+However once we want to debug this information might be valuable.
+They also contain the sources code of the binary.

+## Debuginfod
+[Debuginfod](https://sourceware.org/elfutils/Debuginfod.html) is a client/server that automatically distributes elf/dwarf/source-code from servers to clients such as debuggers across HTTP.

+This has the advantage that you don't need to install debuginfo packages manually.

+Various distributions run their own debuginfod server instances.
+Like for example [openSUSE](https://debuginfod.opensuse.org/), [Debian](https://debuginfod.debian.net/), [Arch Linux](https://debuginfod.archlinux.org/) or [[Ubuntu](https://debuginfod.ubuntu.com).

 ## Coredump
 A coredump is a file which contains the memory of a process.
 We can configure our system to create them when a program terminates unexpectedly, for example, when a segmentation fault occurs.
 A segfault happens when a program tries to access memory that it should not access.